SpongePowered/SpongeDocs/source/plugin/optional/basic.rst

 writes their plugin, they visit the method javadoc and see that the method is guaranteed to never return null (since every `Entity` always has a ``Foo`` available).
 Great!
 No convoluted null check required!

-However, let's now assume that several versions of the game along the line, the game developers remove or deprecate the concept of ``Foo``.
+However, let's now assume that in a later version of the game, the game developers remove or deprecate the concept of ``Foo``.
 The API authors update the API accordingly and state that from now on the ``getFoo()`` method **can** return ``null`` and write this into the method javadoc.
 Now there's a problem: even diligent plugin authors who checked the method contract when they first wrote their code are unwittingly handling the method incorrectly: with no null check in place any code using the ``Foo`` returned from ``getFoo`` is going to raise an NPE.